Character varieties of a transitioning Coxeter 4-orbifold: Reflections and cusp groups in HP geometry

 Finally, if $H_{X_1}$ and $H_{X_2}$ are ultraparallel geodesics, then the closures of $\pi^{-1}(H_{X_1})$ and $\pi^{-1}(H_{X_2})$ only intersect in $\{\infty\}$.
 In this case $X_1^\perpp\cap X_2^\perpp$ is a spacelike geodesic, hence by Lemma \ref{lemma intersection half pipe} the fixed planes of $\rho'({\l s}_1)$ and $\rho'({\l s}_2)$ intersect.
 Therefore point (3) is fulfilled again. \end{proof}

 Moving to dimension four, we define cusp groups in half-pipe geometry:

-\begin{defi}[Cusp groups for $\HP^4$] The image of a representation of $\Gamma_{\mathrm{cube}}$ into $G_{\HP^4}$ is called: \begin{itemize} \item a \emph{cusp group} if the 6 generators are sent to reflections in 6 distinct hyperplanes which share the same point at infinity; \item a \emph{collapsed cusp group} if the 6 generators are sent to reflections along five distinct hyperplanes, four degenerate and one spacelike, which share the same point at infinity. \end{itemize} \end{defi}
+\begin{defi}[Cusp groups for $\HP^4$] The image of a representation of $\Gamma_{\mathrm{cube}}$ into $G_{\HP^4}$ is called: \begin{itemize} \item a \emph{cusp group} if the 6 generators are sent to reflections in 6 distinct hyperplanes {asymptotic to a common} point at infinity; \item a \emph{collapsed cusp group} if the 6 generators are sent to reflections along five distinct hyperplanes, four degenerate and one spacelike, {asymptotic to a common} point at infinity. \end{itemize} \end{defi}

 The half-pipe version of Proposition \ref{prop cube group ads collapsed} and \ref{prop cube group ads collapsed 2} is now proved along the same lines:

 \begin{prop} Let $\rho\colon \Gamma_{\mathrm{cube}}\to G_{\HP^4}$ be a representation whose image is a cusp group or a collapsed cusp group.
 For all nearby representations $\rho'$, exactly one of the following possibilities holds: \begin{enumerate} \item If ${\l s}_1$ and ${\l s}_2$ are generators such that $\rho({\l s}_1)=\rho({\l s}_2)$ is a reflection in a non-degenerate hyperplane, then $\rho'({\l s}_1)=\rho'({\l s}_2)$. \item The image of $\rho'$ is a cusp group. \end{enumerate} \end{prop}